-If the parents do not genuinely walk with the Community, they will be a hindrance, not a help, when a young man completes his journey in the Community and exits to begin his life in the world.
-The family must learn the difference between “help” that aids their son toward adult responsibility vs. perceived “help” that, in reality, keeps their son in a perpetual emotional adolescence, no matter how old he is, by supporting him financially and materially, thus paying his way through life.
-Without attending the retreat weekends, the family will continue to make the same mistakes of the past, having only their old beliefs and perceptions of their role and his needs, all of which failed in the past.
+If the parents do not genuinely walk with the Community, they will be a hindrance, not a help, when their child completes his/her journey in the Community and exits to begin again their life in the world.
+The family must learn the difference between “help” that aids their child toward adult responsibility vs. perceived “help” that, in reality, keeps their son/daughter in a perpetual emotional adolescence, no matter how old they are, by supporting them financially and materially, thus paying their way through life.
+Without attending the retreat weekends, the family will continue to make the same mistakes of the past, having only their old beliefs and perceptions of their role and their childs needs, all of which failed in the past.
 Family action that helps a non-addict can be very harmful to an addict.
 It is an absolute necessity for families to learn what to do and what not to do.

-Without committed and consistent attendance at the Retreats and First Saturday Meetings, the family will have one of two reactions when the son exits: idealization or pessimism.
-Pessimism perpetuates the belief that he is the same “old loser.”
-He will not be trusted or respected, but will be treated as the drug addict, the liar, the manipulator, the thief, the user, and the exploiter.
+Without committed and consistent attendance at the Retreats and First Saturday Meetings, the family will have one of two reactions when the son/daughter exits: idealization or pessimism.
+Pessimism perpetuates the belief that he/she is the same “old loser.”
+He/she will not be trusted or respected, but will be treated as the drug addict, the liar, the manipulator, the thief, the user, and the exploiter.

-The parents’ conviction that their son needs to remain in Community is a fundamental stimulus and motivator for the young man to remain committed to a difficult and arduous life, which demands many sacrifices.
-When the men are tempted to leave, they hesitate far more to take that action when they know of their family’s involvement and participative commitment to the process.
+The parents’ conviction that their child needs to remain in Community is a fundamental stimulus and motivator for the young person to remain committed to a difficult and arduous life, which demands many sacrifices.
+When the men/women are tempted to leave, they hesitate far more to take that action when they know of their family’s involvement and participative commitment to the process.
 Through the retreat weekends, family members learn how to respond and handle delicate and complex situations, including premature exits.

-The family’s attendance at the Parents and Families weekends and 1st Saturday meetings gives the young men great joy.
-When they enter Community, the men don’t really believe that their own lives can change, and they know that their families often have lost hope, as well.
-Learning that their families attend the retreat weekends and the 1st Saturday meetings, the men realize that the family again believes there is hope for them and cares enough to be involved in their lives.
+The family’s attendance at the Parents and Families weekends and First Saturday meetings gives the young men and women great joy.
+When they enter Community, they don’t really believe that their own lives can change, and they know that their families often have lost hope, as well.
+Learning that their families attend the retreat weekends and the First Saturday meetings, the young men and women realize that the family again believes there is hope for them and cares enough to be involved in their lives.